TurquoiseSound/SeedFoundry/README.md

 3. Set up Supabase:
    - Create a new project at [supabase.com](https://supabase.com)
    - Click "Connect to Supabase" in the top right of the project
+   - **IMPORTANT**: In your Supabase project settings, go to Database section
+   - Copy the **Session Pooler** URL (not the direct connection URL)
+   - This is required for IPv4 compatibility with Vercel and other platforms
    - Follow the setup instructions to initialize your database
    - Copy the environment variables to `.env.local`